gchrupala/supervision/thesis.rst

   numbered as X.Y.Z
 - Detailed descriptions of particular software implementations used for the research are typically not necessary.
-If given, they should be in the section on the exprimental setup.
+If given, they should be in the section on the experimental setup.
 - The  main final results may be presented in the form of a table with precise numbers.
 Exploratory data analysis and intermediate results are often best reported in the form of charts and plots.